polise/audio-player/server/README.md

 # Audio-player backend

-Hi!
-Thanks for taking the time to look over my application :)

 This api allows you to fetch metadata and play some audio files.

 I wrote it in express and used sqlite to store/access the metadata.